Why a milled putter is better (if more expensive) than any other type

 What is a milled putter?
-How, you might wonder, is it different from any other
+How is it different from any other

-putter?
-The answer is a bit technical and depends on how the putter has been
+putter? and why are they so expensive?
+The answers are a bit technical and depends on how the putter has been

 Bear with me here because it's worth finding out - these putters are so much